Hello. Welcome to this space. My name is Maia, and I’m so glad you’re here.

 Here are a few of the cool things I’ve done:

-I have co-written and performed in three full-length circus productions with Winnipeg’s Momentum Aerial & Acrobatic Troupe.
-My most recent works were “roots,” a meditative solo, and “blink,” a show that connected people to the threat of climate change and the importance of home.
+Over the past decade, I’ve had the opportunity to co-write and perform in three original full-length circus productions with Winnipeg’s Momentum Aerial & Acrobatic Troupe.
+Our most recent work, Blink: Stories of Earth + Home, explored the threat of climate change and the concept of home.

 Between 2019 and 2020, I completed ten months of intensive training in contemporary dance through BIG BANG with Stephanie Decourteille.
 For this program, I received the generous support of the Canada Arts Council.

 As a movement artist, my work blends years of training as a dancer, poet, and circus artist to create something wholly me.
 I’m so grateful for all the teachers who have supported and challenged me over the years: Monica Goermann, Jaime Vargus, Loc Lu, Monique Lavoie, Stephanie Decourteille, Alexandra ‘Spicey’ Lande, and Shaun Evaristo, just to name a few.
 I wouldn’t be who I am without all of you.